 G. Notwithstanding subsection (A), if the Fund is actuarially sound and if the Board of Trustees has adopted a Resolution providing for partial vesting, a volunteer firefighter having a minimum of ten (10) years of active service shall be eligible to receive a prorated pension based on the ratio of the number of years of active service divided by twenty (i.e., the pension benefit for ten

-(10) years of active service shall be fifty percent (50%) of the maximum benefit provided herein, and for every year beyond ten (10) years of active service, an additional one-twentieth (1/20) of the maximum benefit shall be paid).
+(10) years of active service shall be fifty percent (50%) of the maximum benefit provided herein, and for every year beyond ten (10) years of active service, an additional one-twentieth (1/20) of the maximum benefit shall be paid.)

 For a volunteer firefighter who has been granted medical or military leave from the District, the annual service and training requirements provided in Section 5.1 shall not be excused.
 All volunteer firefighters who take any type of leave and do not meet the requirements for pension eligibility for the year will not be eligible to add that year to their pension calculation.